rmxu/S2S/README.md

 S2S
 =======

-'S2S' means school to society, it is a platform helps students undertand society a bridge connects students to society
+'S2S' means school to society.
+It is a platform that helps students undertand society, and more importantly, a bridge that connects students to society